manasesortez/Platzi_Prework/README.md

-# Platzi_Prework
+# Platzi Prework 📗

-This is a repository used of exemplo, in the course of platzi "Prework"
+- This is a repository used of exemplo, in the course of platzi "Prework"

-And a new thing